maybal9/Cost-Register-Automata-library/README.md

-# ACRA-Library
+# Cost-Register-Automata-library
-a java library for Additive Cost Register Automata
+a java library for Cost Register Automata

 program structure: